Suspect wanted in Val Riess Sports Complex homicide, 17-year-old in custody

 All persons are presumed innocent until proven guilty.

-CHALEMETTE, La.
-(WGNO) — The St. Bernard Sheriff’s Office (SBSO) is asking for the public’s help in locating a man wanted in a homicide investigation.
+CHALMETTE, La.
+(WGNO) — The St. Bernard Parish Sheriff’s Office (SBSO) is asking for the public’s help in locating a man wanted in a homicide investigation.

-Throughout the investigation, detectives were able to identify David Waguespack, 20, and a 17-year-old male as suspects in the shooting.
+Throughout an investigation, detectives were able to identify 20-year-old David Waguespack and a 17-year-old male as the alleged suspects in the shooting.

-The alleged 17-year-old suspect was taken into custody Saturday evening, but Waguespack is still wanted on charges of second-degree murder.
+The 17-year-old was taken into custody Saturday evening, but Waguespack is still wanted on charges of second-degree murder.

 According to Sheriff Pohlmann, no one else was injured.
 The investigation remains ongoing.